Los Angeles school strike set to end, but no deal announced

 Carvalho has called the school district’s offer “historic.”
 It includes a cumulative 23% raise, starting with 2% retroactive as of the 2020-21 school year and ending with 5% in 2024-25.
 The package would also give a one-time 3% bonus to those who have been on the job more than a year.
 It would also add more full-time positions and expand health care benefits.

+Sofia Munoz, a special education teacher’s assistant, said she hoped the labor action sent a message to Carvalho.

+“We’re hoping just to bring awareness and let the superintendent know that we’re here to make a difference,” Munoz said Thursday at a rally marking the strike’s final day.

-The district confirmed in a statement Wednesday that school officials have been in talks with union leaders with help from the mayor.
+The school district confirmed in a statement Wednesday that school officials have been in talks with union leaders with help from the mayor.

 “We continue to do everything possible to reach an agreement that honors the hard work of our employees, corrects historical inequities, maintains the financial stability of the district and brings students back to the classroom,” the statement said.